pinellolab/crispr-bean/README.md

 The `bean filter` and `bean run` steps depend on the type of gRNA library design, where BEAN supports two modes of running.
 <img src="docs/assets/library_design.png" alt="variant library design" width="700"/>

 1. `variant` library: Several gRNAs tile each of the targeted variants.
 Only the editing rate of the target variant is considered and the bystander effects are ignored.
+    * :heavy_plus_sign: Increase power for your target variant, as the signal is not distributed across likely no-effect bystanders.
+    * :heavy_minus_sign: Ignores potential bystander effect
+    * :heavy_check_mark: Suitable for noncoding GWAS variant screens.

 2. `tiling` library: gRNA densely tiles a long region (e.g. gene(s), exon(s), coding sequence(s)).
 Bystander edits are considered to obtain alleles with significant fractions.
 Edited alleles can be "translated" to output coding variants.
+    * :heavy_plus_sign: Considers bystander effect
+    * :heavy_minus_sign: If the library results in alleles that are not diverse enough across gRNAs, signal will likely be diluted to all variants in that alleles. (ex.
+Allele "GGGGG" with a single gRNA score will distribute scores across 5 G's.)
+    * :heavy_check_mark: Suitable for coding variant screens with tiling design.

 ## Using BEAN as Python module
 ```